Fitness Volt

 12. Seated cable biceps curls

 This exercise looks like you are about to do a set of seated rows.
-But, instead of working your lats, you’re going to do a challenging type of curl that’s bound to make your biceps grow!
+But instead of working your lats, you will do a challenging type of curl that will make your biceps grow!
 Tension is high as you flex your elbows, which hits the short head of your biceps and could help you build a higher peak.

 How to do it: